-Microcontroller Control of the Compact Motor Driver: By tieing the two enable lines together, and routing this line with the other four control lines to your microcontroller, you'll be able to drive each motor in either direction, brake (turn off) either motor, and with the either direction, brake (turn off) either motor, and with the enable lines, turn off the whole chip.
+Microcontroller Control of the Compact Motor Driver: By tieing the two enable lines together, and routing this line with the other four control lines to your microcontroller, you'll be able to drive each motor in either direction, brake (turn off) either motor, and with the enable lines, turn off the whole chip.

-If you don't have the luxury of five control lines, You can reduce it to two (one for each motor) if you use the above "One Switch" motor control circuit, and the
+If you don't have the luxury of five control lines, You can reduce it to two (one for each motor) if you use the above "One Switch" motor control circuit, and the highwith a center "brake" (off) position.
+Remember, to totally disable the chip, connect the 'E'